WHAT IS YOUR HABIT AROUND EXERCISE?

 NORDIC WALKING IS A GREAT HABIT TO HAVE!

-If you can walk, you can Nordic walk.
-Why use poles?
-By adding poles to walking in the NORDIC style, you instantly burn twice the calories by engaging NINETY PERCENT of your muscles.
-(Walking uses 45% of your muscles.)
-BONUS: by using the whole body, you more than double the health benefits.
+WHY USE POLES!
+By adding poles to walking in the NORDIC style, you instantly use twice the muscles and burn twice the calories.
+By exercising the whole body you more than double the health benefits.
 First results you may notice are straighter posture, smaller pant size, relaxed shoulders/neck, ease on knees, and more energy.

 FIVE THINGS MAKE (NPW) NORDIC WALKING EXCEPTIONAL:

 |CONVENIENT: Just walk out your front door and start!|

 FEELS GOOD: easy on knees, shoulders/neck, hands, feels powerful and flowing.

 AFFORDABLE: Nordixx Poles (recommended) are $91. ($79.95 + shipping + tax)

 QUICK RESULTS: Uses 90% of the body’s muscles.
 Posture, LDL, BP, insulin, sleep, hip size start changing in 20-30 days.